 Project significance and innovation: Higher prevalence of Long COVID has been associated with female gender, Hispanic origin, the presence of a disability, low socioeconomic status, nonurban residence, and other factors.
 1-4 These populations face higher rates of infection, limited access to specialized care, and prolonged disability, economic hardship, and productivity loss.
 Lack of familiarity with integrative medicine approaches—effective for managing symptoms such as fatigue, brain fog, persistent pain, and emotional stress—among clinicians further limits exposure to these helpful modalities, exacerbating existing health disparities.

 This project addresses these disparities by increasing access to integrative care through evidence-informed educational resources in English and Spanish.
-Deliverables include (1) Flipped classroom modules with REDCAP pre- and post-training evaluations to measure changes in clinician knowledge, confidence, and competency, and (2) creation of patient-facing video content with Spanish captioning for patients with Long COVID describing dietary changes, supplement use, pacing, addressing post-exercise fatigue, mind/body techniques, symptom management (3) patient-facing printable materials in both Spanish and English, published online at the Osher website for widespread access.
+Deliverables include (1) Flipped classroom modules with REDCap pre- and post-training evaluations to measure changes in clinician knowledge, confidence, and competency, and (2) creation of patient-facing video content with Spanish captioning for patients with Long COVID describing dietary changes, supplement use, pacing, addressing post-exercise fatigue, mind/body techniques, symptom management (3) patient-facing printable materials in both Spanish and English, published online at the Osher website for widespread access.

 Video Content: A set of 3, 50-minute videos will be created for patients in English (with English and Spanish captions), addressing the following holistic health interventions detailed below.